simov/express-admin/markdown/many-to-many.md

 ![Many to Many][1]

-In `settings.json` find the table you are searching for and insert this object inside its columns array.
+1. Inside the `settings.json` file, find the table you are looking for
-> `link` and `ref` can contain additional `schema` key, specifying pg schema name for the relation table
+2. Add the object from below inside that table's columns array

 ```js
 {